DTE Energy (NYSE:DTE) Releases FY 2021 Earnings Guidance

+DTE Energy (NYSE:DTE) last released its earnings results on Tuesday, July 27th.
+The utilities provider reported $1.70 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.25 by $0.45.
+DTE Energy had a net margin of 11.02% and a return on equity of 12.42%.
+During the same period in the previous year, the business earned $1.53 EPS.
+Analysts anticipate that DTE Energy will post 5.81 EPS for the current year.

-Several research firms recently issued reports on DTE.
-The Goldman Sachs Group upgraded DTE Energy from a buy rating to a conviction-buy rating in a report on Tuesday, July 13th.
-Barclays began coverage on DTE Energy in a research note on Wednesday, July 14th.
-They issued a hold rating and a $125.00 target price on the stock.
-Mizuho cut their target price on DTE Energy from $146.00 to $123.00 and set a buy rating on the stock in a research note on Friday, July 9th.
-Evercore ISI increased their target price on DTE Energy from $134.00 to $140.00 and gave the company an in-line rating in a research note on Thursday, April 29th.
-Finally, Wells Fargo & Company increased their target price on DTE Energy from $148.00 to $151.00 and gave the company an overweight rating in a research note on Wednesday, April 28th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company.
-The company presently has a consensus rating of Hold and a consensus price target of $131.36.
+A number of research analysts have weighed in on DTE shares.
+Mizuho dropped their target price on shares of DTE Energy from $146.00 to $123.00 and set a buy rating on the stock in a research note on Friday, July 9th.
+Wolfe Research restated a peer perform rating and set a $139.00 price target (up from $128.00) on shares of DTE Energy in a research note on Monday, April 26th.
+Barclays assumed coverage on shares of DTE Energy in a research note on Wednesday, July 14th.
+They set a hold rating and a $125.00 price target on the stock.
+Bank of America restated an underperform rating and set a $131.00 price target on shares of DTE Energy in a research note on Monday, May 10th.
+Finally, Morgan Stanley upped their price target on shares of DTE Energy from $122.00 to $123.00 and gave the company an equal weight rating in a research note on Tuesday, July 20th.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
+DTE Energy has an average rating of Hold and a consensus target price of $131.36.

 DTE Energy Company Profile